 North Coast EMS formally designated SJH as a STEMI Receiving Center in 2016 and continues to conduct HCCC meetings and monitor and enhance the STEMI system.
+A site survey os planned for May.

 The 5150 Handbook is periodically updated and available on our web site - northcoastems.com.
 Behavorial Health contractor Stacey Curry continues to work on development of uniform medical screening criteria for Behavorial Health patients, standarize timelines for a 5150 hold, 5150 online training programs and we continue to support county Behavorial Health grants and Crisis Response Teams etc in each county.
-As mentioned above, Stayce continues to provide critical local and sate coordination of Behavioral Health relative to COVID-19.
+As mentioned above, Stayce continues to provide critical local and state coordination of Behavioral Health relative to COVID-19.

-Completing hospital closure impact reports None were requested or completed this quarter.
+Completing hospital closure impact reports

+None were requested or completed this quarter.